top of page

 What Comes Next

-Passive and semi-automated SOHO networks are just the beginning.
+Private SOHO networks with edge services are just the beginning.
 We've designed systems like the Agrinet to facilitate network agricultute-- hyperlocal microfarms working together to serve local and global markets.
 See what else we're developing here.

 Active income operating information-based or craft business with customers informed at internet speeds